Last Updated on by

 Physical testing typically provides one data point confirming that a part will pass or fail under a single set of conditions.
 Virtually simulating your design under the same set of conditions will provide the computational data needed to back up the physical test results and help you make the right decision.
 If your virtual data does not match your physical data, then you know that your part will not behave as you expected it to.
-Now you have the foresight needed to refine your design so it does not fail in use.
+Now you have the foresight needed to refine the design so that it performs exactly the way you intend it to.

 Determining Your Product’s Life Expectancy

-Virtual design analysis provides you with answers to questions that arise during the design phase, which can’t be answered with physical testing, like if your product will fail after the 10th time or after the 10,000th time in use.
+Get the answers to questions that arise during the design phase that can’t be answered with physical testing For example, will your product will fail after the 10th time or after the 10,000th time in use?

-When too many decisions are made without the intelligence to know if they are the right ones, mistakes often happen.
+When too many decisions are made without hard data to prove which ones are the right ones, mistakes often happen.
 You can see in Dr. David Anderson’s The Rule of 10 that each time a flawed design passes through another stage in the development cycle it will cost you 10 times more to find that mistake and fix it.